jdmaudio/audio-recorder/README.md

 pkg-config --cflags --libs gstreamer-1.0
 ```

-You may have to check audio device and ensure you have the right input device for recording:
+You may have to check right input audio device is selected  e.g. from USB:

 ```console